arminiranpour/CNaghsh-next/apps/web/README.md

   - Apply migration: `pnpm --filter @app/web prisma migrate dev`
   - Regenerate client: `pnpm --filter @app/web prisma generate`
 - No new environment variables are required for this phase.

+Refer to `docs/jobs-handbook.md` for the moderation UX, notification triggers, cache tags, and security rules that back the new jobs experiences.

 Example: